LittleJacket99/ED-Hotspots-Finder-Rings-and-Planets/README.md

 4. Restart EDMarketConnector completely.
 5. Use **Scan System** to check Community Deposits in your current system, **Open Deposits** to reopen cached results and **Start Tracking** to navigate to a selected deposit.
 6. Install RhinoSpotter 5.1+ if you also want to use **Sync Bookmarks** and contribute your discoveries to the shared Community Deposits database.
-7. Use **Open Finder** from EDMC to launch the desktop application directly.
+7. Use **Open Finder** from EDMC to launch the desktop application directly once you set the folder.

 **System Input and normalization**